-But the novel we are writing is not a Frankenstein, grown beyond our control, and we should see it not as a monster but a charmer.
-It's ours.
+But the novel we are writing is not Frankenstein’s monster, grown beyond our control, and we should see it not as a monster but a charmer.
+It’s ours.
 We can make it lovely and loving.
 We should see it less as a sardonic schoolmaster and more as dance partner.

 Here are some quick fixes to find yourself in its warm embrace.

 The stupidity of people comes from having an answer for everything.
 The wisdom of the novel comes from having a question for everything...
 The novelist teaches the reader to comprehend the world as a question.
 There is wisdom and tolerance in that attitude.